godotengine/godot-docs/tutorials/export/exporting_for_android.rst

 Exporting for Google Play Store
 -------------------------------

+All new apps uploaded to Google Play after August 2021 must be an AAB (Android App Bundle) file.

-Uploading an APK to Google's Play Store requires you to sign using a non-debug keystore file; such file can be generated like this:
+Uploading an AAB or APK to Google's Play Store requires you to sign using a non-debug keystore file; such a file can be generated like this:

 .. code-block:: shell